 Last week, we did a little research in our archives about place names in Idaho, which is already fun.
 Then we opened it up to the public on our Facebook page, and the response was fantastic.
 You asked about your town, and we found answers.
 So here are the name origins of 43 Idaho cities and towns, in alphabetical order.
 (Don’t see yours here?
 Then nobody asked!
-Just send us an email and we’ll add it.)
+Just comment below and we’ll add it.)

 Arco: Arco was once a stage station known as “Root Hog at Kennedy Crossing”.
 Early residents applied for a post office under the name “Junction”, but it was rejected because there were too many Junctions already.
 The name “Arco” was suggested by immigrants from a town of the same name in Georgia — probably Isaiah Smith, who bought the stage station in 1880.*

 Bennington: This town was named by early local LDS Church leader Evan M. Greene after Bennington, Vermont, the town where LDS President Brigham Young grew up.

 Blackfoot: A man named Donald McKenzie first gave the name to the Blackfoot River, after the Native Americans he met there, who allegedly referred to themselves as “black foot” in their own language (Siksika).
 The name of the river was later applied to the town.

 Boise: It appears as though the city was named after the Boise River.
 The river was so named by French-Canadian explorers and trappers after the variety of trees growing along its banks.
 Allegedly, after traveling over a long stretch of arid land, they were excited to see the woods: “les bois!”

 Bone: A town full of stories, but unfortunately this one isn’t anything special.
 Orlin (or Orion) Bone and his family settled in the area in 1910.
 He started the famous Bone Store and the now-defunct post office, and named it all after himself.